 If you’re unable to add any additional shelves, consider getting open-front bins that stack on top of one another or bins that attach to the bottom of shelves.

-My favorite under-shelf basket: Unfortunately, when you’ve got wire shelving, it’s hard to use under-shelf baskets, but if you’ve got wood shelves, they work well.
-They give you a few extra inches of storage in a space that might otherwise be wasted.
+My favorite under-shelf basket: If you’ve got wood shelves, under-the-shelf baskets are a great solution to give you some extra space and containment.
 They also work well within cabinets and desk areas.

 Use Bins on Pantry Shelves